csvpath/csvpath/docs/variables.md

 use
     @test = equals(@cat, @hat)

-A variable can be assigned early in the match part of a path and used later in that same path.
-The assignment and use will both be in the context of the same row in the file.
+A variable can be assigned early in the match part of a path and used later in that same path on the same line.
+Both the assignment and use are in the context of the same line in the CSV file so each change in the variable changes the value for subsequent uses.
 For e.g.

     [@a=#b #c==@a]